Running a Facebook (FB) ad campaign is so damn confusing.

 We caught up with Jason Dea, one of the founders of Toocoo, and a master of product marketing to help us answer these questions.

-Jason’s been building and running FB ad campaigns to drive growth for B2C companies for nearly a decade.
+Jason’s been building and running facebook ads for ecommerce campaigns to drive growth for B2C companies for nearly a decade.

 He helped us boil down the process into six simple steps to get you results while saving you money.